Curtis Reed (Home and Away): Storylines

-Curtis arrives in Summer Bay along with his adopted sister, Shannon Reed (Isla Fisher) after their adoptive mother Elizabeth dies.
+Curtis arrives in Summer Bay along with Shannon Reed after their adoptive mother Elizabeth dies.
 Curtis and Shannon are fostered by the Stewart and Ross families, respectively.
 One evening, Alf returns home early and catches Curtis and Shannon kissing passionately on the couch.
 The pair quickly explain that they are not really related and have been a couple for several years.
 However, Curtis and Shannon eventually break up, but remain friends.
 Curtis befriends Jack Wilson and they get into various scrapes.

 When Italian exchange student, Laura Bonetti arrives to stay with the Stewarts, Curtis is smitten with her and so is Jack but Laura prefers Curtis and they begin dating and Laura leads Curtis astray.
 Ailsa and Curtis' friends are unimpressed with Laura's rebellious ways but their opinions falls on deaf ears.
 One night, Laura seeking a thrill, dares Curtis to cross a railway line in front of an oncoming train, Curtis backs out but Laura goes ahead and is instantly killed by the train.
 Following Laura's death, Curtis sinks into depression and begin drowning his sorrows in alcohol, which he uses Ailsa's credit card to order.
 His destructive behaviour culminates in him trashing a classroom.
 Travis Nash (Nic Testoni), a witness to Laura's death, helps Curtis beat his alcoholism and sympathises as his girlfriend had died several years previously.